katzer/cordova-plugin-local-notifications/README.md

 | [iOSForeground](#property-iosforeground) | `true`                | Displays a notification banner, when app is in foreground. |

 #### Some notes:
+- A progressbar is natively not supported by iOS, [see Stackoverflow](https://stackoverflow.com/questions/48500532/progress-view-in-local-notification/48500734#48500734)
 - The vibration cannot be turned off separately.
 It can only be turned off, if no sound is set.

 ### Default values

 Default values for the properties can be get by [getDefaults](#getdefaults).
 Values can be changed by [setDefaults](#setdefaults)

-#### Notes

-Some notes about unsupported properties on iOS:

-- progressBar: Natively not supported by iOS, [see Stackoverflow](https://stackoverflow.com/questions/48500532/progress-view-in-local-notification/48500734#48500734)

 ### Available properties